DreamingDevs/learn-spark-programming-with-databricks/README.md

 | 29    | Estimation of resources                                       | 08-24-2024 | ![Completed](./images/icons/completed.png) | [Link](./docs/basics.md#estimation-of-resources)                                 |
 | 30    | Deploy and test the Spark application [Databricks env.]       | 08-25-2024 | ![Completed](./images/icons/completed.png) | [Link](./docs/implementation.md#deploy-and-test-the-spark-application)           |
 | 31    | [Optional] Install iTerm2 and ZSH with PowerLevel10k theme    | 07-22-2024 | ![Completed](./images/icons/completed.png) | [Link](./docs/setup_dev_machine.md#terminal-setup)                               |

+With this comprehensive list of tasks, we've successfully covered the core fundamentals of Apache Spark.
+Your journey through Spark’s architecture, transformations, optimizations, and deployments has equipped you with the essential knowledge to build and manage robust Spark applications.

+But the journey doesn’t end here!
+We will soon dive into Spark Streaming, where you’ll learn to process real-time data streams with the same power and efficiency you've mastered with Spark's core functionalities.
+No breaks, just continuous learning—so stay tuned for the next exciting chapter!